 - Faster reactions

-Of course, an all-out crazy attack on the fight-or flight response would not be tolerable or beneficial to an athlete or someone who is hoping to increase his/her basal metabolic rate all day.
-The advantage of clenbuterol is that it is sufficiently long acting to be used as an oral drug, and it is reasonably selective in the effects it generates, as opposed to an adrenalin rush.
+Of course, an all-out crazy attack on the fight-or-flight response would not be tolerable or beneficial to an athlete or someone who is hoping to increase his/her basal metabolic rate all day.
+The advantage of clenbuterol is that it is sufficiently long-acting to be used as an oral drug, and it is reasonably selective in the effects it generates, as opposed to an adrenalin rush.

-Clenbuterol is used in veterinary medication to improve the performance of animals involved in sports events (e.g. horse racing) and in meat production in some third world countries.
+Clenbuterol is used in veterinary medicine to improve the performance of animals involved in sports events (e.g. horse racing) and in meat production in some third world countries.
 There are related drugs used therapeutically to treat asthma in humans, and limited human trials have been looking at the use of clenbuterol in improving heart function in people with severe heart failure.

 Clenbuterol and Fat Loss

-However, the fat loss is rapid and dramatic, especially when combined with thyroid extract or T3.
+However, the fat loss as Clenbuterol results is rapid and dramatic, especially when combined with thyroid extract or T3.
 Clenbuterol preferentially stimulates the beta-2 class of adrenergic receptors, which are involved in increasing the metabolic rate (calorie burning), increasing fatty acid oxidation ( burning fat for calories) and uncoupling (wasting calories as heat).

 Before & After Pics

 These results look pretty impressive.
 It is images like these that have made clenbuterol very popular among people looking to lose fat fast and get ripped.
 However, there is no way that any of these people achieved these results without very strict control of what they ate and plenty of calorie burning cardio.
-Clenbuterol will provides that extra 5% but, if you’re not doing the other 95%, you will simply be wasting your money.
+Clenbuterol results will provide that extra 5% but, if you’re not doing the other 95%, you will simply be wasting your money.